MicrosoftDocs/win32/desktop-src/search/-search-sql-contains.md

 </tr>
 <tr class="even">
 <td>IsAbout</td>
 <td>Combines matching results over multiple word, phrase, or wildcard search terms.
 Each search term can optionally be weighted.
 You can optionally specify the rank calculation method, which combines the weights and how many of the items the document matches.
-For more information, see [ISABOUT Term](-search-sql-isabout.md).</td>
+For more information, see <a href="-search-sql-isabout">ISABOUT Term</a>.</td>
 <td><div class="code">
 <span data-codelanguage=""></span>
 <table>